 Fill out a Pedigree Chart

-If you’re following our example above, the first step is to fill out a pedigree chart.
+If you’re following the beginner’s basic system, the first step is to fill out a pedigree chart.
 If your ancestors aren’t numbered, give them a number starting with the most recent and methodically working back.
 Also be sure to note second marriages, if applicable.

 Step One: Write surnames in capital letters.